Supervisor/supervisor/docs/configuration.rst

 ``syslog``

   If true, then supervisor will send all of its messages to syslog.
-  Messages are currently sent with the default facility (user) and a range of priorities, with a tag of "supervisord" and a process ID.
+  Messages are currently sent with the facility 'daemon' and a range of priorities, a tag of "supervisord" and a process ID.

   *Default*:  false